StevenBtw/StevenBtw/README.md

 ## About Me
 ⚗️ Personal GitHub for side projects and experiments.

 💻 Recreational programmer.
-I code for fun, not for work.
+I code to learn and for fun, not for work.

 🔭 Interested in data science, operations research, robotics, and (home) automation.